How to spot the difference

 You should also avoid contact with sick people, and if you become sick, stay home to prevent infecting others.

 “The best way to prevent the flu is by getting vaccinated every year,” says Dr. Martin.
-In fact, the CDC recommends that everyone six months or older should get a flu shot every season.
+In fact, the Centers for Disease Control and Prevention (CDC) recommends that everyone six months or older should get a flu shot every season.
 While they aren’t guaranteed to stop you from getting sick, they are around 60 percent effective at preventing the flu – and they can be life-saving when it comes to children and at-risk adults.